 The government went from paying 90 percent of medical expenses in the early 1990s to 17 percent in the mid 2000s.
 According to the World Bank, the number of Chinese with access to state facilities shrunk from 71 percent to 21 percent between 1981 and 1993 and out-of-pocket expenses for medical care increased 100 times between 1980 and 2005.

+To build a country-wide healthcare reimbursement system is our goal, but there is still quite a long way to go," Hu Xiaoyi, vice minister of Ministry of Human Resources and Social Security said in 2012.
 In 2003, the Chinese government gave more money to rural medical cooperatives and set up a system in which farmers put in $3 a year and the government provided a $12 subsidy for coverage of 25 percent to 30 percent of hospital expenses but little for outpatient care.
 The coverage doesn’t sound that great but 850 million enrolled n it.
 Between 2009 and 2012 the government plans to increase its contribution by half.

 In 2007, the government extended coverage to urban workers and families who had been without coverage since the end of the 1994 collapse of the work unit system.
-Children, elderly, migrant workers and the unemployed all qualified for the same $12 subsidy received by rural people but because health care costs are higher in the cities than rural areas, urban people have to contribute more than $30---instead of $12---a year.
+Children, elderly, migrant workers and the unemployed all qualified for the same $12 subsidy received by rural people but because health care costs are higher in the cities than rural areas, urban people have to contribute more than $30 — instead of $12 — a year.
 About 120 million people have signed up for this.

 In 2009, government pledged to spend $123 billion over three years to deliver basic health care and health insurance to 9 out 10 Chinese.
 The law calls for a revamping of hospitals and providing better services at lower cost.
 One of the hopes of the program is that it will help generate growth by getting people to spend more money by removing the need to save money for a medical problems.